bertspaan/tutorial-historical-addresses/README.md

   })
 ```

-After a search finds a new address, the map moves to that address.
+After searching and finding a new address, the map will move to the coordinates of that address.
 When the map is finished moving, set the tile URL of the tile layer to the correct Map Warper tile URL:

 ```js
 map.on('moveend', function () {